+44 (0) 1832 279630

 Why?
 Because it puts you in control of the process.
 It will confirm what you expect to receive and what you expect to pay.

-When you receive your quotation, check that it covers all the things you have asked for and query anything that isn't clear, before confirming that you want to go ahead.
+When you receive your quotation, check that it covers all the things you have asked for.
+Query anything that isn't clear, before confirming you want to go ahead.

-You will need to be aware of extra costs.
-For example, make sure you check how amendments to the first and second drafts (if needed) of your written material will be charged.
-A good professional should include this in the original quotation and should say so.
+You shoudl confirm your copywriting costs.
+For example, make sure you check how they charge for amendments to the first and second drafts (if needed).
+A good professional should include this in their original quotation and should say so.

 A designer should be clear that all the costs of producing ‘print-ready’ artwork for a brochure are included in the cost.

-A photographer should say how many images are included and what any additional images will cost.
-To avoid any doubt, make sure your contract with them confirms assigns the copyright ro you for any photographs they take on your behalf.
+A photographer should say how many images they provide and what any additional images will cost.
+To avoid any doubt, make sure your contract with them assigns the copyright to you for any photographs they take on your behalf.

 Please do get in touch if you would like a copy of our briefing document template, which is part of our ‘Really easy’ series.
 You might want to add to it and change it, but we always find it is a good place to start.